joesghub/kura_deployment_/README.md

 My first step towards the solution was identifying the true nature of my system's design.
 While I thought Jenkins was responsible for uploading updated versions of the repository to Beanstalk, in reality it was me!

 Jenkins does test and integrate new versions of code added to the paired repository.
 Elastic Beanstalk does automatically deploy new versions of the repository you add.
-With this improve dunderstanding I decided to focus on Elastic Beanstalk as Jenkins ran successful tests on my repository.
+With this improved understanding I decided to focus on Elastic Beanstalk as Jenkins ran successful tests on my repository.

 My environment had `Green` health and persisted over multiple days, so I honed further in on what code was being deployed.
 When I added my local file to EBS, I uploaded the `.zip` download from my Github repository.
 That `.zip` file was the *Parent Folder*, containing all the files, zipped.